 - Ratio measurement.

 Principle of electromagnetic relay working is on some basic principles.
-Depending upon working principle the these can be divided into following types of electromagnetic relays.
+Depending upon working principle these can be divided into following types of electromagnetic relays.

 - Attracted Armature type relay,